Skip to main content

 Introduction The Orthopaedic and Plastic Surgery Team includes hand surgeons, nurses, psychologists, occupational therapists and physiotherapists.
 The Hand Therapy team consists of Andrea Strogen and Kerry Nettleship.
 Andrea is the lead occupational therapist for Paediatric Hand Therapy with over 25 years’ experience.
 Therapists are based within the Pink area of Outpatients at Sheffield Children’s Hospital....

-Health Visiting is part of the Trust’s 0-19 Service through which we support children and their families at home and at school from birth to 19 years old.
+Health Visiting in Sheffield Health Visiting is part of the Trust’s 0-19 Service through which we support children and their families at home and at school from birth to 19 years old.
 Our health visitors help to keep babies and children healthy from 0-5 years old.
-We work closely with Public Health England and Sheffield City Council to make...
+We work closely with Public Health England and Sheffield...

-Everyone should have at least five portions of a variety of fruit and vegetables every day.
+The importance of healthy eating Everyone should have at least five portions of a variety of fruit and vegetables every day.
 An adult portion of fruit or vegetables is 80g.
 Children and adults should also drink 6-8 glasses of water each day (around 1.2 to 1.5 litres in total).
-Fruit and vegetables are a good source of vitamins and minerals...
+Fruit and vegetables are a good...

+Find out more on the Healthy Minds website.
 Healthy Minds is a school-based project which aims to support the emotional health and wellbeing of children and young people.
 It puts emotional resilience at the heart of children’s health and wellbeing and recognises its impact on their learning, attainment, behaviour and future employability.
-We know that schools offer so much more than academic education....
+We know that...

-Based at Sheffield Children’s Hospital, our Hearing (Audiology) Service sees children to assess and manage their hearing and balance problems.
+Ear impressions Based at Sheffield Children’s Hospital, our Hearing (Audiology) Service sees children to assess and manage their hearing and balance problems.
 Sheffield Children’s is one of only 16 paediatric audiology services out of 134 across the country to achieve IQIPS (Improving Quality in Physiological Services) accreditation.
-Conditions The types of conditions we treat are: conductive...
+Conditions The types of conditions we treat are:...

 The Paediatric Orthopaedic team offers a comprehensive service to children from Sheffield and the surrounding areas who have hip problems.
 We run a screening service for developmental dysplasia of the hip (DDH) and a complete treatment system from splintage to reconstructive and salvage surgery.
 Unique hip services We are one of the few centres to...